buraksezer/olric/README.md

 ### Overview

-OlricDB uses:
+Olric uses:

 * [hashicorp/memberlist](https://github.com/hashicorp/memberlist) for cluster membership and failure detection,
 * [buraksezer/consistent](https://github.com/buraksezer/consistent) for consistent hashing and load balancing,
 * [net/http](https://golang.org/pkg/net/http/) as transport layer,
 * [encoding/gob](https://golang.org/pkg/encoding/gob/) for serialization.

-OlricDB distributes data among partitions.
+Olric distributes data among partitions.
 Every partition is owned by a cluster member and may has one or more backup for redundancy.
 When you read or write a map entry, you transparently talk to the partition owner.
 Each request hits the most up-to-date version of a particular data entry in a stable cluster.

-In order to find the partition which the key belongs to, OlricDB hashes the key and mod it with the number of partitions:
+In order to find the partition which the key belongs to, Olric hashes the key and mod it with the number of partitions:

 ```
 partID = MOD(hash result, partition count)